cadox8/CrystalSpace/README.md

 As more information is made available, this README file will be updated to include more information.
 Below are important URLs or general information about the project.

-## Branches
-The project branches are going to be managed in two branches.
-All of our experimental development work will be completed in the `experimental` branch and will be subjected to rigorous testing.
-Whenever our testing yields significant results, we will merge our changes into the `master` branch as either an alpha, beta, or full release.
-This will be signified with a corresponding tag.

 ## Information
 The CrystalCraftMC Development Team consists of three people: jflory7, Jacc734, Jwood9198.